 01 of 07

-How to Fit More Clothing into Closet and Drawer Space
+How to Fit More Clothing Into Closets and Drawers

 If you hastily fold your clean laundry before putting it all away, you're not only wasting space and creating serious disorder in your closets and drawers, but you're very likely wrinkling all of your clothes, too.

 02 of 07

 How to Fold a T-Shirt

 Scientists have revealed the most efficient method for folding T-shirts, and, ta-da!
 We share it here, as shown in the diagram.
-The technique, described by robotics engineers at the University of California Berkeley, was a part of a research project that programmed robots how to folding clothing for maximum space saving.Continue to 3 of 8 below.
+The technique, described by robotics engineers at the University of California Berkeley, was a part of a research project that programmed robots how to folding clothing for maximum space-saving.Continue to 3 of 7 below.

 03 of 07